martinloesethjensen/watched_app/README.md

 # watched_app

-A simple app to search for movies and shows to add to a local watchlist.
+A simple app to search for movies to add to a local watchlist.